olebole/irafdoc/doc/imcoords.ccstd.rst

   <dt><b>forward = yes</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='forward' Line='forward = yes' -->
   <dd>Transform from pixel and celestial coordinates to standard coordinates ?
 If
-  forward is <tt>"no"</tt> then the plate solution is inverted and standard coordinates are transformed to pixel and celestial coordinates.
+  forward is <span style="font-family: monospace;">"no"</span> then the plate solution is inverted and standard coordinates are transformed to pixel and celestial coordinates.
   </dd>
   </dl>